Learn how you may be able to participate in a vaccine clinic.*

 How are Sunrise residents remaining active?

 We continue to find new, creative ways to engage with residents.
 From safely conducted 1:1 activities in residents’ suites and individualized engagement kits to themed Suite Stops with snacks and beverages, our team members are maintaining their personal connections and delivering plenty of smiles.
-Learn more about our programs and activities.
+Learn more about our programs and activities and read about a day in the life of a Sunrise resident.

 How are family members being updated and engaged?